Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Experimental results

 \subsection{Comparison to state-of-the-arts}

-We now compare the proposed NSS-GAN with the state-of-the-arts: the baseline GAN (GAN), GAN with the gradient regularization~\cite{Mescheder2018which}, LSGAN~\cite{mao2017LSGAN}, WGAN with gradient penalty (WGAN-gp)~\cite{Sailmans16improved}, Dragan~\cite{kodali2017convergence}, GANs using the scale-space (SS-GAN), and the noise-space (NS-GAN) using the four of data-sets.
-In order to make our result independent to the hyper parameters of Adam, we employ grid search and tuned the learning-rate scale ($\eta$) in combination with the 1st momentum coefficient ($b_1$) for each pair of model and data-set, while the 2nd momentum of Adam was fixed as $b_2=0.999$ based on our pretest.
+We now compare the proposed NSS-GAN with the state-of-the-arts of GAN-optimization: the baseline DCGAN (GAN), GAN with the gradient regularization~\cite{Mescheder2018which}, LSGAN~\cite{mao2017LSGAN}, WGAN with gradient penalty (WGAN-gp)~\cite{Sailmans16improved}, Dragan~\cite{kodali2017convergence}, GANs using the scale-space (SS-GAN), and the noise-space (NS-GAN) using the four of datasets.
+Note that these GANs share the same backbone architecture of DCGAN.
+In order to make our result independent to the hyper parameters of Adam, we employ grid search and tuned the learning-rate scale ($\eta$) in combination with the first momentum coefficient ($b_1$) for each pair of model and dataset, while the second momentum of Adam was fixed as $b_2=0.999$ based on our pretest.
 For each model, we then choose the best condition using the mean FID within the 20 trials.
-Table~\ref{tab:tuned_condition} summarizes the tuned parameters in which the baseline GAN prefers a stable condition compared to the GANs using explicit and implicit stabilization methods.
+Table~\ref{tab:tuned_condition} summarizes the tuned parameters in which the baseline GAN prefers a stable condition compared to the others.

 Figure~\ref{fig:final-comparison-images-part1} and Figure~\ref{fig:final-comparison-images-part2} present fake images by the tested GANs with their tuned hyper-parameters, where we use the generator of which FID is the closest to the mean of the independent trials.
-Table~\ref{tab:final-comparison-metrics} summarizes the mean and std. of FID and IS of the experimented GANs for the four data-sets within the 20 trials, where the proposed NSS-GAN with the constant parameter of $T=256$ has achieved better and comparable results than the state-of-the-arts, demonstrating the effectiveness of the presented NSS-GAN.
+Table~\ref{tab:final-comparison-metrics} summarizes the mean and std. of FID and IS of the experimented GANs for the four datasets within the 20 trials, where the proposed NSS-GAN with the constant parameter of $T=256$ has achieved better and comparable results than the state-of-the-arts, demonstrating the effectiveness of the presented NSS-GAN.

 More importantly, Table~\ref{tab:final-comparison-metrics} shows that the conventional scale-space (SS) GAN and the noise-space (NS) GAN were not consistently better than the baseline GAN.
 In contrast, the proposed NSS-GAN has consistently outperformed the baseline GAN, SS-GAN, and NS-GAN in FID.
 This indicates that the stabilization effect of the presented NSS-GAN is not the simple summation of those by the scale-space with the noise-space but due to the better use of their mutually complementary relationship in the GAN optimization.